PhilipNaudus/simple_site-gh-pages/mulanbook/index.md

 		<div class="inner_sec_top_aglieits">
 			<div class="banner_bottom_info">
 				<br />
 				<p>It’s more than a translation.
-Instead of reading footnotes about relevant historical events, you’ll be drawn into the characters’ world so that you can experience how the original audience felt about the story.</p>
+Instead of reading footnotes about relevant historical events, you’ll be drawn into the characters’ world so you can experience how the original audience felt about the story.</p>
 				<figure  class="float right" >
 					<img src="/assets/images/articles/hua_mulan_lu_wanhua_sworn_sisters.jpg" alt="Mulan, dressed as a man, next to her sworn sister, Princess Lu Wanhua." />
 				</figure>